hadron-sclang/hadron/FUZZING.md

 target because fuzzing can be more productive on smaller programs, allowing it to fit more iterations into the same unit of time.
 Furthermore, the lexer in particular is the "first line of defense" from invalid input, so it deserves the extra attention.
-On the other hand, choosing later compilation phases allows for deeper testing of the later compilation stages.
+On the other hand, choosing later compilation phases allows for deeper testing of more of the compiler.

-It might be useful to think of early compilation stages searching for bugs in more breadth, as they can run faster and therefore allow for more trials, and later compilation stages search in more depth, as they execute more of the compiler.

 ### Decide On Parallelism

 As fuzzing is a randomized search, it's also important to run as many iterations of fuzzing as possible, in order to maximize the odds of finding novel bugs.
-Best practice is to use the same number of fuzzing jobs as computer cores on the machine, although bear in mind that fuzzing jobs can last for *weeks or months* which during they will consume the *entire capacity* of that CPU core, so bear in mind the usability and machine health considerations when determining the level of parallelism to apply.
+Best practice is to use the same number of fuzzing jobs as computer cores on the machine, although bear in mind that fuzzing jobs can last for *weeks* which during they will consume the *entire capacity* of that CPU core, so bear in mind the usability and machine health considerations when determining the level of parallelism to apply.

 On Linux, the `lscpu` command will report the number of cores on the machine.
-I typically choose to fuzz at that number minus 1 or 2, to leave some room for the computer to service other processes, albiet slowly.
+I typically choose to fuzz at that number of jobs minus 1 or 2, to leave some room for the computer to service other processes, albiet slowly.

 ### Consider Fuzzing Release Builds

 By default the fuzzer uses development builds, which come with more checks and safeguards but are also slower.
-It's useful to sometimes fuzz release builds, as these are faster so you get more fuzz cycles, in addition to more accurately reflecting productions builds users will use.
-To fuzz release builds, add a `--release`
+It's useful to sometimes fuzz release builds, as these are faster so you get more fuzz cycles, in addition to more accurately reflecting productions builds.
+To fuzz release builds, add a `--release` flag to the command as documented [below](#fuzz).

 ### Fuzz!